-Although few anticipate circumstances that cause them to fall behind on lease payments, it’s important to understand what could happen if you do miss a payment.
-Typically a default occurs if you fail to make three or more payments in a row.
+Although few expect circumstances that cause them to fall behind on lease payments, it is important to understand what could happen if you do miss a payment.
+Typically, a default occurs if you fail to make three or more payments in a row.

 9. Can the lease be extended?

 You can usually request to extend your lease by a few months at the same price, though most lessors have a limit.
-Even if you’re not sure whether you’ll need to extend your lease, understand whether extending it will change the terms of the original lease or bring potential new costs into play when you finally turn it in.
+Even if you are not sure whether you will need to extend your lease, understand whether extending it will change the terms of the original lease or bring potential new costs into play when you finally turn it in.
 Knowing these costs upfront can help you better plan when the end of your lease approaches.

 Along with possible lease extensions, ask about termination fees.
 Companies must disclose under what circumstances the leasing company can demand their vehicle back or can change the terms of the deal.